 ipfabric-*-.OVAfile from official source.

-Extract previously downloaded OVA file using 7-zip or any similar software, structure of extracted files should look like below
+Extract the previously downloaded OVA file using 7-zip or any similar software.
+The structure of extracted files should look like below

 Edit VM hardware settings and adjust according to the network environment size (check requirements in operational requirements section).